 For the purposes of school admissions, looked-after children are children who are looked after by an English local authority within the meaning of section 22 of Children Act 1989, and previously looked-after children are those who were looked after by a local authority in England and leave care due to an adoption, special guardianship or child arrangements order.
 This does not include children adopted from 'state care' outside England.

-Staff child
+Staff Child

-A child whose parent/carer (with legal parental responsibility) is directly employed by the school meaning not contracted via a third party.
+A child whose parent/carer (person with legal parental responsibility for the child) is directly employed by the school meaning not contracted via a third party.